Petroleum, motor vehicles lift U.S import prices in October

-LONDON The dollar slipped from an 11-month high against a basket of major currencies on Tuesday, pausing for breath after rallying almost 3 percent since Donald Trump won the U.S. presidential election.

-WASHINGTON Nov 15 - U.S. import prices rose for a second straight month in October as the cost of petroleum and motor vehicles increased, but persistent dollar strength continued to keep underlying imported inflation subdued.
+WASHINGTON, Nov 15 (Reuters) - - U.S. import prices rose for a second straight month in October as the cost of petroleum and motor vehicles increased, but persistent dollar strength continued to keep underlying imported inflation subdued.

 The Labor Department said on Tuesday import prices increased 0.5 percent last month after an upwardly revised 0.2 percent gain in September.
 It was the second straight month of gains.